material-motion/material-motion/specifications/runtime/executor.md

 <p style="text-align:center"><tt>feature: Manual execution</tt></p>

-An Executor can choose to implement an update API that will be called many times per second.
+An Executor can choose to implement an update function that will be called many times per second.

-**Update API**: Executors can implement an update function.
+**Manual execution API**: Executors can implement an update function.

 >The Executor may choose not to implement this API.

-The update API will be called each time the platform will draw a new frame.
+The update function will be called each time the platform will draw a new frame.
 The Executor may use this method to perform time-based calculations.

 The method returns an activity state enumeration.
 This enumeration has two states: active and idle.